in

 Directly Across From the Bed

-In this bedroom, the TV is directly wall-mounted in front of the bed, where it is clearly visible and the black box stands out from the tan-white cabinets that surround it.
+In this room, the TV is directly wall-mounted in front of the bed, where it is clearly visible and the black box stands out from the tan-white cabinets surrounding it.
 The TV does not seem out of place though and it matches the color of the bed frame.

 Classic white bedroom with chinese style wardrobe and closet hardwood floors patterned ceiling sheer curtains and mounted tvThe Wall Beside the Bed

-In this bedroom layout, it doesn’t give you the full brunt of the TV’s light but you also have a good view whenever you want it.
-If you want to watch the TV without tiring out your eyes too much, this might be a good consideration.
+In this room layout, it doesn’t give you the full brunt of the TV’s light but you also have a good view whenever you want it.
+This might be a good consideration if you want to watch the TV without tiring out your eyes too much.

 Bedroom with blue and white tones a console with vase and flowers on top round mirror lighting fixtures a tv and a cozy large bedPerpendicular to the Edge of the Bed

-Consider installing your TV perpendicular to the edge of the bed to create an even layout whatever shape your bedroom may have.
-Just make sure that the area across the edge of the bed is not the room’s door then it’s a great consideration.
+Consider installing your TV perpendicular to the edge of the bed to create an even layout, whatever shape your room layout may have.
+Just make sure that the area across the edge of the bed is not the room’s door it’s a great consideration.

 Mounting TV in Corner of Bedroom

-Another option where you can install your TV is in the corner of the bedroom.
-You can wall-mount the TV in a nook in your bedroom but of course, it would depend on the shape of your bedroom.
+Another option to install your TV is in the corner of the bedroom.
+You can wall-mount the TV in a nook, but of course, it would depend on the shape of your floor plan.

 On Top of the Fireplace

-Depending on the type of fireplace you have, you will need to consider how high you will need to mount your TV and if it’s even possible.
+Depending on the type of fireplace you have, you must consider how high you will need to mount your TV and if it’s even possible.

 Adjustable TV Wall Mount